geolib8/category-tree/README.md

 ### getCategoryPaths(category)

 Returns an array of strings representing the full path of each category.
+Handles potential circular references to avoid infinite recursion.
+Added a configuration to determine the separator

 ### findCategoryById(category, id)

 Returns the category object that matches the given ID or `null` if not found.
+Also includes an iterative version of the category search to avoid deep recursion in large trees(findCategoryByIdIterative).

 ## How to run